Hippo Press

 HippoPress is the publisher of the free weekly newspaper Hippo, based in Manchester, New Hampshire.

+History

 Hippo, which is independently owned by Jody Reese, Jeff Rapsis and Dan Szczesny, started in January 2001.
 In 2004 it launched a second edition in Nashua and in 2005 it started a third in Concord.
 In 2007 the editions were combined into one newspaper with a circulation of 42,000.

 In 2009 HippoPress launched Quality of Life Printing and Distribution, a commercial distribution service for other free newspapers and fliers.
 QOL Distribution circulates publications throughout New Hampshire, Maine and Massachusetts.
-QOL Printing offers a wide range of commercial printing, from postcards to banners.
+QOL Printing offers commercial printing.
 It also handled direct mail and list services.

 In 2010, Hippo launched Seacoast Hippo, a free weekly distributed from mid June through mid September, to cover arts, entertainment and events in the Seacoast region of southern Maine, New Hampshire and northern Massachusetts.
 It has a weekly circulation of 20,000 and is distributed along the coast from Kennebunkport to Newburyport.

 The Hippo's parent company, Quality of Life Publication, began some other publications that later folded: a free weekday newspaper in Manchester called the Manchester Daily Express; The Oxx, a semi-weekly circular geared towards males that in the summer of 2007 was turned into a monthly called OxxCycle, covering the state's motorcycling scene, that in 2009 was converted to a semi-yearly glossy magazine before shutting.
 In 2009, HippoPress purchased The York Independent, a twice-monthly newspaper in York, Maine, that ceased publication around 2011.